novalagung/muslimboard/README.md

 - That first you need to understand about how Chrome Extension work.
 - Google has strict rules over anything!
 Not every approach is allowed, especially if it potentially bring any risk from security prespective.
-- It would be nice to have some cutting-edge technology applied here, but if it's resulting a rejection during submission then I will not approve it.
 - This extension need to work well across any computers on any condition: slow internet, low-spec computer, etc.
 - Performance is one of few key points on development of this extension.
 - External request are strictly monitored and controlled.

     - See on `manifest.json` on the `content_security_policy`.
     - This is one reason why lot of libraries like `jQuery`, `font-awesome` are physically copied to the project directory.
-    - Whitelisting any domains will result rejection on Chrome Webstore (been there).
+    - Whitelisting any domains (`*`) will result rejection on Chrome Webstore (been there).

+- It would be nice to have some cutting-edge technology applied here, but if it's resulting a rejection during submission then I will not approve it.
 - I control the direction of where this extension is going.
 But I'm open to any constructive feedback or idea.
-- To contribute, simply fork -> commit your changes -> submit PR
+- To contribute, simply fork → commit your changes → submit PR.

+## Local Installation

+Use chrome → open up extension menu → click **Load unpacked** and navigate to the `chrome-extension` directory.

 ## Webstore URL